princeantala45/turfbookingsystem/README.md

 # 🚀 Future Improvements

-Possible upgrades for the system include:
+Possible enhancements for this project include:

 - Online payment gateway integration
-- Email/SMS booking confirmation
+- Email or SMS booking confirmation
 - Google Maps turf location integration
+- Real-time slot availability updates
 - Mobile application version
-- Real-time notification system
-- Player team matching system

 ---

 # ⭐ Support

-If you like this project, please give it a ⭐ on GitHub.
+If you like this project, consider giving it a ⭐ on GitHub.

 ---

 # 📜 Disclaimer

-This project is created for **learning and educational purposes** and demonstrates how a sports facility booking system can be developed using PHP and MySQL.
+This project is created for **educational and demonstration purposes only** and showcases how a sports facility booking platform can be developed using PHP and MySQL.

 ---